 • Have a look at the school website to familiarise them with their teacher’s picture and perhaps look at some of the photos of the fun activities they’ll be doing.

 • Will they be having a packed lunch or the school lunches?
 If they are taking their own lunch get them involved in choosing what they’d like – you can make it like a fun picnic!
 If they are having school lunches you can usually find the menu on the school website.
 Try making one of the lunches at home!

-It is also important for your child to understand what their school will be doing in light of the pandemic.
+Although COVID-19 restrictions have been lifted, it is still important for you and your child to know what measures will be taken in their school should there be a sudden rise in cases.
 Here are some questions you can ask the school to help here:

 • Will all staff be wearing Personal Protective Equipment?
 If so – what type?